ryan-choi-jh/healthtech-digest/ROUTINE_PROMPT.md

 - Drop marketing fluff, listicles, and SEO spam.

 STEP 3 — POST TO SLACK
-Post the digest to the Slack channel #YOUR-CHANNEL using the Slack connector.
+Post the digest to the Slack channel #industry using the Slack connector.

 Formatting conventions (the connector renders standard Markdown emphasis plus Slack-style links):